Silvyjson/Webbuilder/README.md

 Project Overview

-This repository showcases my implementation for the ReactJS/NextJS internship assignment at Radiant Riches LLC.
+This repository showcases my implementation for the ReactJS.
 The objective was to bring to life a website builder's platform based on the provided Figma design.
 The implementation focuses on modular components, project structure, and responsive design.

 Project Features